Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Introduction

-Second, using the friendship prediction results from PeerNN, we measure peer effects.
-We replace the restrictive uniform spillover assumption of the linear-in-means model with a more reasonable friendship-weighted specification.
-This specification leverages the nonuniform friendship formation predicted by PeerNN, addressing the limitations of the linear-in-means model which assumes uniform spillover effects and ignores friendship dynamics \citep{bramoulle2009identification, goldsmith2013social}.
-However, network formation is endogenous.
-We exploit the random classroom assignment conditional on school choice to construct an instrument to conduct causal inference.
-The linear-in-means model measures the causal relationship between \textbf{classmates'} average characteristics and a student's outcome, whereas our specification quantifies the causal impact of \textbf{friends'} weighted average characteristics on a student's outcome.
-The change in interpretation of the causal parameter gives rise to a strategic scope for classroom assignment.
+We measure how friends' average 6th-grade class rank affects students' 8th-grade cognitive test scores.
+If the peer effect is positive, then students who did well in 6th-grade will be considered good students, and those who did poorly in 6th-grade will be considered disruptive peers.

-Note that there are myriads of channels peer effect can operate through.
-We focus our study on one specific channel through which peer effects can manifest, namely, the influence of a student's friends' average 6th-grade class quantile on the student's 8th-grade cognitive ability (similar to \citet{murphy2020top}).
-The selection of this particular channel is not a central aspect of our research and researchers can readily adapt our framework to investigate alternative channels of peer effect.
+We replace the restrictive uniform spillover assumption of the linear-in-means model with a more reasonable \textbf{friendship-weighted} specification.
+This specification leverages the nonuniform friendship formation predicted by PeerNN, addressing the limitations of the linear-in-means model, which assumes uniform spillover effects and ignores friendship dynamics \citep{bramoulle2009identification, goldsmith2013social}.
+The uniform spillover assumption is especially problematic for our datasets, in which the classroom size is relatively large \citep{hong2022coworker}.
+The average classroom size is more than 40 students.